Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Directly in front of me the one I call husband Our eyes meet for one true and necessary instant Then turning away as a stranger does back to his life’s recesses Those places I have not been and will never be invited The taut lean torso a silhouette in my doorway The sure hope of his shoulders standing inert

-Down the ladder: Mobile Phones
+Down the ladder: Broken Sonnet

 You must be logged in to leave comments.
 Vote: